ammarhakim/gkyl-doc/source/quickstart.rst

 :math:`10^{-4}` times the initial stable time-step :math:`\left( \Delta t \right)_{init}` (to prevent time-step crashes).

-The next part of the Lua input initializes the :math:`\texttt{moments}` app itself, and passes in several of the key simulation parameters defined above (i.e. the final simulation time :math:`t_{end}`, the number of output frames, the frequency of field energy and integrated diagnostic moments calculations, the small time-step termination criteria, the lower and upper boundaries of the simulation domain, the number of cells in
+The next part of the Lua input file initializes the :math:`\texttt{moments}` app itself, and passes in several of the key simulation parameters defined above (i.e. the final simulation time :math:`t_{end}`, the number of output frames, the frequency of field energy and integrated diagnostic moments calculations, the small time-step termination criteria, the lower and upper boundaries of the simulation domain, the number of cells in